This quickstart walks you through the process of using AutoML Tables web application to do the following steps:

 You can also scroll down to see the confusion matrix and feature importance graph.

-Select the Predict tab, and click Online prediction.
+Select the Test & Use tab, and select Online prediction.

 Click Deploy model to deploy your model.